Max-Robertson/Max-Robertson.github.io/_posts/2021-03-10-Entry#7-Continuing-C#.md

 ---

-Hi :p ,
+Hi,

 Now that I had everything to set up and learned the very basics I continued doing this section.
 Today I covered: Arrays, Lists, Enum and Variable Attributes.
 Ive also started keeping a log book where I make notes on my understanding of the course and add notes for future reference etc.

 Max :)